dm4/tmux-conf/Readme.md

 - `tmx`

-    Automatic attach detached session, or new a session named `main`.
+    Automatic attach a detached session, or new a session named `main`.

 - `tmx session_name`